 As residents complete their PG-2 year, they have the opportunity to select the focus for their subsequent years.
 The majority of residents are clinically focused and choose our multi-specialty track.
 This educational program takes its name from the different subspecialty clinics that residents rotate though during the morning rotations.
-At UIC, residents rotate through Neuropsychiatry, Women’s Mental Health, and Intake Clinic.
+At UIC, residents rotate through Neuropsychology, Women’s Mental Health, and Evaluation Clinic.
 At Jesse Brown VA, residents rotate through the Day Hospital Program, PTSD, Geriatrics, Clozapine and Affective Disorders Clinics, and Addictions Programs.

 In addition to the clinical track, there are two research programs, the Adult Neuroscience Training Program and the Adult, Child and Adolescent Psychiatry Research Training Program that are available for those trainees interested in developing skills in the areas of basic science and clinical research.
 Under the direction of eminent researchers, trainees are educated in the principles of research design, epidemiology, methodology, and outcome evaluation.